 Data from the 2020-2021 CAASPP indicate that students have experienced significant learning loss from school closures, extended periods of distance learning, and high rates of absenteeism caused by the COVID pandemic.
-The percentage of students scoring proficient on the CAASPP declined by5.81 percentage points in ELA and 12.29 for all students between the 2018-2019 and 2020-2021 CAASPP.
+The percentage of students scoring proficient on the CAASPP declined by 5.81 percentage points in ELA and 12.29 for all students between the 2018-2019 and 2020-2021 CAASPP.
 Scores have declined across all student subgroups with English learners, African Americans, and Students with Disabilities being of particular concern.
+The 2022 CA Dashboard showed students scored 17.2 points below, compared to 23.8 points below in 2019 in ELA.
+In Math the CA Dashboard showed students scored 53.7 points below compared to 40.7 points below in 2019.
 The COVID pandemic continues to have a significant negative impact on student attendance in the 2021-2022 school year.
 Anecdotal information and internal student discipline data from the 2021-2022 school year indicate that the COVID pandemic, school closures, and periods of distance learning have had a negative impact on students' social and emotional wellbeing.
 Department of Public Health required quarantines along with significant numbers of students testing positive and/or being symptomatic with COVID have caused significant rises in absenteeism.